Thousand Island Lake or Qiandao Lake — Pearls on Water and Submerged Millennial Cities

-In the Thousand Island Lake area, many activities including cycling on the beautiful long bike paths, water parachutes, hot air balloons, water bicycles, and scuba, are famous among visitors, as well as well-designed hotels in picturesque landscapes.
+In the Thousand Island Lake area, many activities, including cycling on the beautiful long bike paths, water parachutes, hot air balloons, water bicycles, and scuba, are famous among visitors.

 Hot Air Balloons, Comfy Hotels, and Other Recreational Facilities, Photo from Official Site.

 A series of islands are named after animals that are habitats there, including monkeys, snakes, deer, peacocks, ostrich, bird islands, etc.

 Moonlight Island is a scenic area that consists of five islands, each of which presents a unique culture, such as the lock culture of love, Zhuangyuan (champion in the Imperial Examination in history) culture regarding ambition, education, and career, and the island of wedding culture, etc.